Three YouTube Vloggers Die After Fall In Canada Waterfall

 A fourth friend reportedly witnessed the waterfall mishap and raced down the mountain to call for help.

-The bodies of Gamble, Lyakh and Scraper were pulled out of the water on Wednesday.
+The bodies of Gamble, Lyakh, and Scraper were pulled out of the water on Wednesday.
 In a radio interview, John Wilcox, an official with the Squamish Search and Rescue, which attended the scene, spoke of the extreme conditions that characterize the waterfall.

-“Areas like Shannon Falls have very polished granite, it’s very slippery with the mist and the lichen and etcetera that builds up around there-going in or near those pools has great risk,” hesaid.
+“Areas like Shannon Falls have very polished granite, it’s very slippery with the mist and the lichen and etcetera that builds up around there-going in or near those pools has great risk,” he said.
 “It’s a very unfortunate circumstance hopefully we can all learn from.”

 The British Columbia Coroners Service, which investigates all sudden and unexpected deaths in the province, is still looking into the deaths of the three vloggers.

 On Friday, High On Life, a Vancouver-based YouTube channel Gamble and Lyakh co-founded in 2012, posted a tribute video.
-In it, a member says:
+In it, a member says the following.

 “There are truly no words that can be said to ease the pain and the devastation we are all going through right now.
 They were three of the warmest, kindest, most driven and outgoing people that you could ever meet and the world has lost a good deal of light with their passing.”